RaedMan/Trees-for-Public-Health/README.md

 # Trees for Public Health

-This repo is to develop a strategy to include trees to improve public health.
+This repo is to develop a strategy to include trees to help improve public health.
 At first, this will be a scan of the environment for evidence-based research, resources, best-pracices, etc.

-While the data and evidence shows that there is a tree equity disparity in urban canopies across the US, this is not lost on communities that have less of an urban forest.
-As a result, they become more vulnerable to urban heat islands, flooding, air pollution, and other climate change effects, while the known health and environmental benefits of having a robust urban canopy continues to decrease in their communities.
+While the data and evidence shows that there is a tree equity disparity in urban canopies across the US, this is not lost on communities that already have a small exposure to an urban forest around their neighborhoods.
+As a result, they may become more vulnerable to urban heat islands, flooding, air pollution, and other climate change effects, and less likely to benefit from the known health and environmental advantages of having a robust urban canopy.
 The latest research by CRTI shows that Chicago has one of the smallest urban canopies of any big city in the US.

-Just taking into account the urban tree canopy, the Chicago community area canopy are as follows:
+Just taking into account the urban tree canopy in Chicago:

 * Highest tree canopy
 1. Forest Glen 48.72%